Kinmel Hall: Expansion and redevelopment

 Hugh Robert Hughes was from the Hughes copper mining family.
-It was he who was responsible for the present Queen Anne Revival chateau style house, which is the third on the site.
-On inheriting the property, Hughes wasted no redeveloping hall and its parkland.
-In the 1850s, he had a Neo-palladian style stable block, which is attributed to William Burn, constructed next to the old hall.
+It was he who was responsible for the present Queen Anne Revival chateau-style house, which is the third on the site.
+On inheriting the property, Hughes immediately began developing the hall and its parkland.

 The old hall was completely remodelled and expanded.
 The new palatial house, which was built between 1871 and 1874, was designed by William Eden Nesfield.
 Materials for construction were bought from the nearby Lleweni Hall.
 The building is an example of a calendar house.
 It has 365 windows, 12 entrances, and 122 rooms.
-Kinmel Hall is a Grade I listed building.
-An ornate oak fireplace in the library was damaged during a break-in 2013.

-The 1870s hall is considered to be one example of the myriad of new types of buildings that were arising during the Victorian era to fulfil increasingly specialised functions.
-For example, there was a room in the mansion that was only to be used for the ironing of newspapers, so that the ink would not come off on the reader's hands.
+The 1870s hall follows the Victorian fashion for specialisation: many rooms were devoted to single activities, such as that used for the ironing of newspapers, so that the ink would not come off on the reader's hands.
 The building also featured a number of advanced Victorian machines that were used to power both a lift and a water fountain.
+The hall was lit by a private gasworks which operated until 1929.

-The adjoining Venetian Gardens were designed by his father, W. A. Nesfield.
-The halls stands with the walled gardens of around 18 acre.
+The adjoining Venetian Gardens were designed by Nesfield's father, W. A. Nesfield.
+The hall stands within walled gardens of around 18 acre.
 The parkland around the hall covers 5000 acre, encompassing open fields, parkland and forests.
 The gardens and park are listed at Grade II* on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 At the same time the hall was being built, major landscaping was undertaken to build a new 1.5 mi approach to the hall called Coed y Drive to the north of Kinmel Park.
-One of its gateway lodges (Llwyni Lodge (Golden Lodge) designed by Nesfield is now a Grade 1 listed buildings.
-Several local roads were removed and relocated, while new straight ones were built for traffic between Abergele and Prestatyn.
+One of its gateway lodges (Llwyni Lodge (Golden Lodge) designed by Nesfield is a listed building.

 Kinmel Hall was privately owned by members of the Hughes, Lewis and Fetherstonhaugh and Gill families until it was sold as a leasehold in 1929.
 Heraldic shields displayed throughout the hall show the unions between these families.